isoverse/isoorbi/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a minor new version.
+Resubmission: CITATION file now uses bibentry().